 Of course, you can learn a lot about a person from their social media accounts.
 We asked Mr. Siegal how people search services differ from social media.
 He told us a people search report can give you a clearer view of someone, while social media accounts present a filtered version of a person.
 Additionally, many older people aren’t on social media, so using people search services is a good way to find them.

-A Pew Research Center survey found that about 46 percent of those who use people search services are trying to reconnect with people, whether old friends, estranged family members, lost business associates or former flames.
-But if you’re willing to pay upwards of $30 to get the contact information on someone from your past, you need a careful approach if you want the best chance of success.
+A Pew Research Center survey found that about 46 percent of those who use people search services are trying to reconnect with old friends, estranged family members, lost business associates or former flames.
+But after finding the contact information on someone from your past, you need a careful approach if you want the best chance of success.

 Here are some easy rules to follow when making first contact: